Why would we care about the spiritual rays? These are the primary reasons:

 Archangel: Jophiel and Christine

 Chohan: Lord Lanto

 Pure Qualities: Traditionally seen as the ray of wisdom, illumination and self-knowledge.
-Yet at a deeper level, it is the ray that empowers us to see that the separate self is unreal and that separation is an illusion.
-It is through the second ray that we can experience the underlying reality that all life is One, because nothing can be separated from the omnipresent Creator.
-Openness to a higher understanding is also a quality of the second ray, as is the realization that there are many valid expressions of truth that all point to the same underlying reality of Oneness.
+Yet, at a deeper level, the ray empowers us to see that the separate self is unreal and that separation is an illusion.
+We can experience the underlying reality through the second ray that all life is One because nothing can be separated from the omnipresent Creator.
+Openness to a higher understanding is also a quality of the second ray, as is the realization that there are many valid expressions of Truth that all point to the same underlying reality of Oneness.